zdvsty/dizhou-flow.github.io/_pages/presentations.md

 ---

 ## Presentations
+* Zhou, D., Sound generation by a rotor in a thick axisymmetric turbulent boundary layer.
+74th Annual Meeting of the APS Division of Fluid Dynamics, Nov.
+2021. (virtual)

 * Zhou, D., Computation of rotor noise generation in a thick axisymmetric turbulent boundary layer.
 AIAA AVIATION 2021 FORUM, Aug.
 2021. (virtual)

 * Zhou, D., Large-Eddy simulation of an axisymmetric boundary layer on a body of revolution.
 AIAA AVIATION 2020 FORUM, June 2020. (virtual)